 In one incident from the 1970s, the film explains, Broccoli's Canadian co-producer, Harry Saltzman, had squandered his Bond fortune on outside investments.
 Instead of turning to his partner for help, Saltzman pledged their production partnership Danjaq as collateral on nearly $20 million in personal loans from Swiss bank UBS.

-Broccoli enlisted Wilson, a practicing lawyer, to prevent the production company from being foreclosed on by the bank.
+Broccoli enlisted his stepson, Wilson, a practicing lawyer, to prevent the production company from being foreclosed on by the bank.
 Wilson argued Saltzman couldn't pledge 100 percent of the production entity without consulting his partner.
 In the end, the Saltzman-Broccoli partnership broke up.
 Saltzman bitterly sold his stake to United Artists, now a subsidiary of MGM, and was left penniless.
 Bond narrowly escaped unscathed.

 In another segment, the family faces off against real-life nemesis Kevin McClory, an Irishman whose early script work with Fleming allowed him to win the movie rights to "Thunderball."

 The rights form the basis for "Never Say Never Again," a 1983 remake.
 The film brought leading man Sean Connery back as Bond after a 12-year hiatus, and was a way for Connery to snub the producers that he felt had shortchanged him.

 That year, Connery's Bond and Roger Moore's Bond in "Octopussy" hit theaters just months apart, though "Octopussy" won the box office battle.
 Due to the bitter rivalry, "Never Say Never Again" isn't included in Danjaq's count of 23 Bond flicks.